 6. VPN services can be used by scammers

 Using a VPN means that you are redirecting all of your web traffic through a server controlled by the service provider, which means that this provider has access to everything you are doing.
 This is basically a paradise for scammers, who can collect bank information, access to user accounts, etc.

 If you want a secure and fast VPN that doesn’t sell your browsing data to third parties, I recommend that you read our comparative review of three excellent VPNs that we currently recommend.
 You will see the difference!

 Free VPNs in China

 It’s one thing to make a VPN work in the United State or Europe, but it’s another thing to make it work in China (or another country with internet restrictions).
-In China, the difference between good VPNs and others is very obvious, as for a VPN to offer good service in China, it is essential for it to have good servers and good encryption protocols.
+In China, the difference between good VPNs and others is very obvious, as for a VPN to offer good service, it needs to have good servers and good encryption protocols.

 If you are in China or another country where there are internet restrictions and you are using a free VPN, you will have realized that often it is torture every time you want to look up something on the internet.
 Do yourself a favor and invest 8 USD per month for a good VPN and stop losing time every time that you connect to the internet.